 For more information on our loan policies, click here.

 Because we want to return Interlibrary Loan books to the supplying library in a timely manner, ILLs can be renewed one time only for a period of one (1) week.

 When renewing an item over the website a pop-up box will appear showing whether your item was successfully renewed.
 If the item cannot be renewed the pop-up box will include an explanation.
 Items that were successfully renewed will show the new due date.

-Most items may be renewed up to two times, assuming that the item isn’t on hold for another patron.
+Most items may be renewed up to four times, assuming that the item isn’t on hold for another patron.
 Please bear in mind that the renewal period starts on the day that the item is renewed.

 This means that if you wait until the day that an item is due to renew it, you will get the most time with the item.
 If you do this for a second renewal, you could have the item for the maximum possible checkout period.

 Yes.
 Greenwich Library will email all patrons who have provided us with their email address a reminder notice when they have items coming due in two days.
 To modify, change or delete your email address please visit the My Settings section of our Web site.

 If you have provided us with your email address but have not been receiving Greenwich Library email notices, they may have been going to your spam folder.
 Please find your email client in this brochure and follow the easy steps to be sure our emails arrive.

 Holds allow our patrons to get the material they are looking for without coming to the library every day and checking the shelves to see if it has been returned.